-Read Chapter 1 in the Raines Textbook.
-If you have forgotten how to do anything, go to MathAntics.com and watch the videos on that topic.
+Read pages 34-39 in the Raines Textbook.
 Be prepared for a quiz on this homework.

-Prepare 3 questions that have arisen from your reading that you would like to have answered.
-You will be instructed on how to submit these questions to your facilitator on the first day of your course.
+Prepare 3 questions that have arisen from the reading that you would like to have answered.
+These questions will be submitted to the facilitator on the first day of the course.

-Please note: You will not be reading the text in class.
-Columbia College follows a facilitation model that requires everyone to participate in the class.
-Please ensure that you know as much as possible before the class begins because there is not time to go over everything before writing a quiz.
+Please note: Columbia College follows a facilitator model that requires everyone to participate in the class and have the re-readings/homework completed.
+Please ensure that you know as much as possible before the class begins because there is not time to read the textbook in class or review all of the materials before writing a quiz.